oomie/CLproject2/README.md

 Fatima Aljunaibi (toomie) & Fatema Alhameli

 ## Concept
 Our basic concept is to make a bulletin board website where multiple people can add drawings or doodles to the bulletin board.
-People can make private rooms and choose a theme for everyone to draw.
-Users will then draw something that fits the theme and get to choose their favorite drawing at the end.
+People can make private rooms to send drawing.
+Users are also able to like eachothers drawings.

 ## Process

+### Wireframes:
 <img src= "https://github.com/oomie/CLproject2/blob/main/media/wireframe2.png" width = "420" height = "280"><img src= "https://github.com/oomie/CLproject2/blob/main/media/wireframe1.png" width = "420" height = "280">

 ### Description of the web application’s functions: